Three more days to use your tax allowances

 In fact, the average amount each taxpayer wastes is ?161, according to research by Unbiased, a site that promotes professional advice.
 For starters, it says some 49 million bank account holders will waste more than ?1.1bn by not moving their money into tax-efficient individual savings accounts.
 If you have savings or just some money on deposit, then not putting it into an Isa will cost you.
 How?
-Simply because you pay tax on savings kept outside an Isa. party bus chicago
+Simply because you pay tax on savings kept outside an Isa. they order essay?

 The tax is charged at your normal rate.
 So if you're a standard taxpayer, 20 per cent of the interest you earn on your savings is handed to the government.
 If you're a higher rate taxpayer, you'll lose 40 per cent of your interest.

 Put it this way, if you have ?5,000 of savings and earn 3 per cent, you'd get ?150 interest in an Isa.
 Outside you'd get either ?90 or ?120, depending on your tax rate.
 If that extra ?60 (or ?30) doesn't seem worth the bother then bear in mind that it really is very little bother opening an Isa.
 You can do it online very simply.

 Anyone over 16 can have a cash Isa while you need to be 18 to have an equity Isa, where your savings are put into shares or investment funds.
 You can put up to ?11,520 into the latter, or half that figure (?5,760) into a cash Isa in the current tax year.